scikit-learn-contrib/MAPIE/README.rst

 📝 License
 ==========

-MAPIE is free and open-source software licensed under the `3-clause BSD license <https://github.com/simai-ml/MAPIE/blob/master/LICENSE>`_.
+MAPIE is free and open-source software licensed under the `3-clause BSD license <LICENSE>`_.

 📚 Citation